Rules and Guidelines

 Independent Study

 Some instructors may ask students to study or work in the CLE on their own.
-Independent Study students may work either in the main tutoring room or in a CLE study room.
+Students may study independently either on the main tutoring floor or in a CLE study room.
 Students can request documentation of the study time through a Single Student Attendance Report.

 Here are the necessary steps to track Independent Study sessions:

-• Students must sign in with the CLE front desk staff for independent study.
-You must physically be at the campus CLE to do this.
+• Students must sign in with the CLE front desk staff for independent study and must physically be at the campus CLE to do this.

-• Students must inform front desk staff when signing-in and signing-out for Independent Study to document the full session time.
+• Students must inform front desk staff when signing in and signing out for independent study to document the full session time.
+Note: Student sign-ins may be canceled for failure to properly sign-out.

-• To ensure that your instructor or program can accurately see the different activities you are participating in (Independent Study, Tutoring and/or Academic Coaching), students must sign-in for each individual service for accurate Single Student Attendance Reports.
+• To ensure your instructor or program can accurately see the different activities you are participating in (independent study, tutoring and/or academic coaching), students must sign in for each individual service.

-• Single Student Attendance Reports can be requested, in person, at any campus CLE.
-Currently, these reports are currently not accessible online.
+• Single Student Attendance Reports can be requested in person at any campus CLE.
+These reports are not accessible online.

 Study Rooms

-• Study room cannot be reserved and will be assigned on a first-come, first-served basis.
+• Study rooms cannot be reserved and will be assigned on a first-come, first-served basis.
 Users must provide a student or government photo ID to check out a study room.

-• Study rooms may be used for a maximum of 3 hours at a time.
+• Study rooms may be used for a maximum of three (3) hours at a time.
 If a student needs a room longer than three (3) hours and no other student has requested the room, special permission may be given to extend the check-out time.

 • Because study room spaces are limited, student groups are given priority over individual users, especially after the first hour of use.